Cambodian Roasted Eggplant and Pork

 I brought back some goodies all the way from Cambodia to give away to one faithful reader.
 Leave a comment and let me know what your favorite flavor combinations are, or what you like to make with eggplant.
 I’ll choose a winner at random from one of the comments and announce it on November 6th.
 Shipping to US addresses only.

-The lucky winner will recieve:
+The lucky winner will receive:

 - Assorted Cambodian spices in little woven containers (Amok spice, Curry Spice and Cambodian White Pepper)

-- Chop sticks made out of palm wood with woven holders
+- Chopsticks made out of palm wood with woven holders

 - Two packages of hand made palm sugar